• Art magazine

 Potsdamer Straße 50, 10785 Berlin

-An exhibition of the National Gallery - State Museums in
+An exhibition of the National Gallery – State Museums of

 Berlin

-On Monday, November 27, 2023, the museum is open for a special opening on the occasion of the artist's birthday.
+On Monday, November 27, 2023, the museum will be open for a special opening to celebrate the artist's birthday.

-Curated by Klaus Biesenbach, director Neue Nationalgalerie and Lisa Botti, assistant curator, new National Gallery.
+Curated by Klaus Biesenbach, Director of the Neue Nationalgalerie, and Lisa Botti, Assistant Curator, Neue Nationalgalerie.

-An exploration pass for children and families in the form of a free accompanying booklet is offered for the exhibition.
+An exploration pass for children and families is offered for the exhibition in the form of a free accompanying booklet.

 Offers and events

-As part of the exhibition, numerous offers and programs for adults, children, families, schools and daycare centers take place.
+As part of the exhibition, numerous offers and programs place for adults, children, families, schools and daycare centers.

 You can find the complete video series here .

-All works of art in this exhibition were transported by land transport.
-This is a low -carbon way to transport works of art, since transportation on the road is ten times less carbon than the transport of the same objects by plane.
+All the artworks in this exhibition were transported by land.
+This is a lower-carbon way to transport artworks, as road transport is on average ten times lower in carbon emissions than transporting the same objects by air.

-Further information, press releases, and exhibition booklet on the press page of the state museums in Berlin for the exhibition .
+Further information, press releases, and exhibition booklet can be found on the press page of the National Museums in Berlin for the exhibition .

 Owner and Managing Director of Kunstplaza.
 Publisher, editor and passionate blogger in the field of art, design and creativity since 2011.